Railway system in Tuscany

 • Venice, Padova, Bologna, Florence, Rome.

 Tickets are sold in the NTV's Casa Italo (an office inside the stations reached by NTV trains), on official ticket site and in some travel agencies.
-Please note that you can't use Trenitalia tickets on NTV trains as those are two completely different companies.
+Please note that you can't use Trenitalia tickets on NTV trains as they are two completely different companies.